The Art of Living Well

 You know you are living well when you:

-We can make an art of living well by expressing ourselves, by being open and receptive to new experiences, and by living each moment to the fullest.
+We can make an art of living well by expressing ourselves, being open and receptive to new experiences, and living each moment to the fullest.
 We need only decide to do so.

 "The masters in the art of living make little distinction between their work and their play, their labor and their leisure, their minds and their bodies, their information, their recreation, their love, and their religion.
 They hardly know which is which; they simply pursue their vision of excellence at whatever they do, leaving others to decide whether they are working or playing."
 James Albert Michener